tbrunetti/Rosalind_HPC/SLURM_getting_started.md

 ```
 This will load the Python programming language into your environment.
 The `load` command can be followed by any of the available module names listed using `module avail`.

 Be aware, that there are some libraries that exist that have multiple versions available.
-It is good practice to always `purge` your environment each time you compile new software and re-load the modules you would like.
+It is good practice to always `purge` your environment each time you compile new software and re-load the modules you would like after loading `slurm`.
 For example, there may be some libraries in R that require v3.4 but will not work on v3.3.
-If a user already has a module loaded, it may default to a version of R they may not want and therefore, the program will fail because of incorrect versioning within their environment.
+If a user already has a R module pre-loaded, it may default to a version of R they may not want and therefore, the program will fail because of incorrect versioning within their environment.
 Please `purge` and `load` to prevent such errors!
 ```
 module purge
 module load slurm